tekperfect/devops-docs/docs/courses/06-Virtualization/lessons/docker.md

 3. What command would you run to make changes to the running container

-4. Can you launch multiple copies of this container and access them on your system
+4. How can you launch multiple copies of this container and access them on your system

 5. If you can launch multiple copies of this container, how would you do that from one command on the command line.